HigherOrderCO/Kind/SYNTAX.md

 ...
 ```

-Formality programs and proofs are composed by a number of top-level definitions
+Formality programs and proofs are composed of a number of top-level definitions
 containing a `name`, followed by a number of arguments, followed by a `:`,
 followed by a `return_type`, followed by a `return_body`.
 For example: